reef-defi/reef-docs/content/docs/developers/networks.md

 ```

 The last thing we need is the `chain_spec.json` file.
 Compiling WASM is not deterministic, yet
-we want to have matching gensis.
+we want to have matching genesis.
 The `chain_spec.json` file can be downloaded from [GitHub Releases](https://github.com/reef-defi/reef-chain/releases) as well.

 Now we can start our node like so:
 ```